Will Otto Warmbier's death force Trump's hand on North Korea?

 The declaration by Arizona Sen. John McCain and other Washington lawmakers that Warmbier's death constituted "murder" by North Korea will likely force Trump to show how serious he is, Chang added.

-"He should have been brought home that same day," Trump told reporters.
+"He should have been brought home that same day," Trump said.
 "The results would have been a lot different."

 Related: Three Americans Still Held by North Korea Following Otto Warmbier’s Release